freeCodeCamp/learn-bash-by-building-a-boilerplate/TUTORIAL.md

 ### 1445.1

 You are back where you started.
-List what's here for me.
+List what's here.

 #### HINTS